wolfgangmeyers/bloxcode/readme.md

 * Paste the contents of [Sync.lua](./docs/Sync.lua) into the script
 * Right click the script and select Save Local Plugin

-Once the plugin is active, you should be prompted to navigate to www.bloxcode.studio with a code to enter in the website.
+Once the plugin is active, it will display a notice indicating if it is connected to Bloxcode or not.

 Removal: